 1- Newer manufacture and have a short (2") case with an aluminum blunt nosed projectile/gas generator.
 They will work in 37/38/40mm launchers.
 They are identified as "75-100 yds" in the drop-down.
 Note that the printing on some of these might be light or invisible.
 Please read the descriptions that follow.
 Note the picture (below) of a fired smoke generator.

 2- Short Range (75 yard on drop down).
 These will fit and fire in all 37mm launchers.
 They also will fire in 38mm and some 40mm launchers.
 These rounds are expired law enforcement riot control rounds and are made by DefTech of Casper, Wyoming, Smith and Wesson and Federal Laboratories.
 They have been tested and work fine.
 Most manufacturing dates are 90s or earlier.
 Cases are either aluminum or plastic and might have some dings.
-Printing can be light or missing on these.
+Printing is good on these.

 3. Barricade Round.
 These are made by either S&W or Defense Technology and are super rare.
 They are 10" overall and are being sold as collectors items.
 Manufacturing dates are in the mid-1990's.
 They rarely come up for sale.
 Well marked examples.

 4. We have a few rounds with no range identification on them.
 They all came from the lot of 75 yard rounds.
 We sell these for $59/round and identify the range as "75 yards approx" in the drop down.

 Some notes on "Tear Gas"

 After they are fired the gas generator travels some distance and releases a large volume of white smoke, which contains CN Tear Gas, for about 20-40 seconds.
 You do not want to be in that smoke or even close.
 The canister presents a fire hazard so care should be observed in dry conditions.

 These are federally legal to buy however there are states and municipalities where they are not legal.
 It is your responsibility to be sure that you are allowed to own these.
 These are not toys.